The topologies and the differentiable structures of the images of special generic maps having simple structures: A new class of special generic maps having simple structures and their images.

-\begin{proof} We prove the first fact.
+\begin{proof} We prove (\ref{thm:3.1}).
 Let $D_0$ denote the host.
-This collapses to a one-point set $K$ by the assumption and as a result, diffeomorphic to the $n$-dimensional standard closed disc.
-Let $K_0$ be the disjoint union of all the holes and $N(K_0)$ denote a small regular neighborhood.
-We have an exact sequence for any PID $A_0$.
+This collapses to a one-point set $K$ by the assumption and as a result, diffeomorphic to the $n$-dimensional unit disk.
+Let $K_0$ be the disjoint union of all holes and $N(K_0)$ denote a small regular neighborhood.
+We have the following exact sequence for the PID $A$:

-We can regard $N(K_0)$ as a manifold represented as a boundary connected sum of finitely many copies of manifolds represented as $S^{n-j} \times D^{j}$ where $S^0$ denotes a one-point set.
+$D_0$ is diffeomorphic to a unit disk.
+We can also regard $N(K_0)$ as a manifold represented as a boundary connected sum of finitely many copies of manifolds diffeomorphic to $S^{n-j} \times D^{j}$ for $n-j>0$ or $D^j$ for $n=j$ where the connected sum is taken in the smooth category.
 The sequence yields $j \geq k+1$.
-As a result holes are bouquets of PL spheres whose dimensions are at most $n-k-1$ or one-point sets.
+As a result holes are regarded as bouquets of PL spheres whose dimensions are at most $n-k-1$ or one-point sets.